-Evaluate whether soil and/or groundwater conditions in the immediate SWMU-AB area represent a continuing source of VOC impacts to Site groundwater;

-- Better define the nature and extent of VOC-impacted groundwater downgradient of SWMU-AB: - Further assess the potential for SWMU-AB as the source of 1,1,1-trichloroethane impacted groundwater observed in downgradient well MW-173S (i.e., Triangle Plume Area) as postulated in previous Site investigation reports; and - Obtain preliminary water quality, geologic and hydrogeologic information to support an evaluation of potential additional Corrective Measures.
+- Identify whether one or more discrete sources exist in the SWMU-V area; - Better define the nature and extent of VOC-impacted groundwater within and downgradient of SWMU-V; and - Obtain preliminary water quality, geologic and hydrogeologic information to support an evaluation of potential additional Corrective Measures, if appropriate.

 To meet these objectives, IBM has developed an investigation approach that includes the collection and analysis of real-time data to allow for field adjustments and ultimate selection of the number, location, and depth of laboratory-analyzed soil and groundwater samples.
 This approach will allow for the time-efficient assessment of Site conditions.
-As such, the scope and extent of investigations described below should be considered preliminary and subject to refinement during the course of the field investigation based on the judgment of the Project Team.
+As such, the scope and extent of investigations described below should be considered preliminary and subject to refinement during the course of the field investigation based on the judgement of the Project Team.
 IBM understands that, ultimately, all investigative work is subject to review, comment and approval by NYSDEC.

-The investigation scope of work includes the following tasks:
+The proposed investigation includes the following tasks:

-- Refinement of the CSM: - A subsurface investigation consisting of a membrane interface probe/electrical conductivity (MIP/EC) investigation; - Soil sampling; and - Temporary well installation and groundwater sampling.
+- Refinement of the CSM; - A subsurface investigation consisting of a membrane interface probe/electrical conductivity (MIP/EC) investigation; - · Soil sampling; and - Temporary well installation and groundwater sampling.